EdmundsAPI/edmundsapi.github.com/api-documentation/vehicle/index.md

 ### Static Datasets

 Some of our datasets are static and don't change often (if at all.)
-Here's the most common static datasets you will need to make API calls and understand API response.
+Here's the **most common** static datasets you will need to make API calls and understand API response.
+More specific datasets (e.g. equipment types, option types, ...etc) are mentioned in the resources in which they're relevant.

 #### Vehicle Types